 On a tactical level, establishing the Homeless Partnership Business Group saw a collective of local allotments regularly donate fresh food to day-centres and indoor evening provision across the region, WIFI funded and installed in emergency accommodation and community space made available across the city’s cultural institutions.

 On a strategic level, Noisy Cricket is leading the development of an alternative giving campaign, aimed to improve the ease, effectiveness and sustainability of individual giving across the city and region.
 In collaboration with the city’s major businesses, we’ll be supporting three innovative charities to direct help where its most immediately needed.

-The Homeless Partnership has also worked in conjunction with Noisy Cricket on the Hyper Island project, exploring solutions to the private sector opening up, scaling and sustaining employment opportunities for people with lived experience of homelessness.
+The Manchester Homeless Partnership also supported Noisy Cricket on the Hyper Island project, exploring solutions to the private sector opening up, scaling and sustaining employment opportunities for people with personal insight into homelessness.